anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 scp SAMPLE*/BIN_REFINEMENT/metawrap_50_10_bins/*fa MAGs_all/
 ```

 Once I have all of the MAGs from all of the metagenomes together in one directory, I move onto analyzing the MAGs.
+See the MAG_processing.md for next steps!